The Prelude

 “I—sorry.”

-The guy’s eyes traveled over him, then past him.
-The guy turned away mid-sentence to speak to someone else.
-He stood with his shirt soaked, sugar drying sticky against his skin, while the bass hit his ribs and his gut twisted like wrung fabric.
+The guy looked through him and turned away mid-sentence, already speaking to someone else.
+He stood with his shirt soaked through, the spill drying into evidence.
+The bass drove through his chest and his stomach clenched tight.
 The walls breathed him in and out, boxing in his lungs.
 The amber light stretched into streaks.
-He reached for something solid and found cold metal.
+His fingers found cold metal.
 The spin slowed.
 The music collapsed into a thin ringing.

 “I’m here about my benefits,” a man said, holding a baby on his hip, the baby’s face flushed from crying.